 When you've just started working, retirement sounds years away.
 While it is, you should take advantage of the fact that time is on your side by beginning to save now.
 Many companies match retirement plan contributions, which is free money you shouldn't pass up.
 And as you can see from the chart below, waiting just a few years to begin saving can significantly decrease the amount of money you'll have when you're ready to retire.

-This bar chart shows that waiting even a few years to start saving can significantly decrease the amount of money you'll have when you're ready to retire.
-The tallest blue bar shows that you could have a portfolio valued at $990,000 by age 65 if you started investing $550 per month with a 7% annual return at age 30.
-The next tallest blue bar shows that same portfolio with same investment amount and annual rate of return would be valued at $670,000 by age 65 if you started investing at age 35.
-The next tallest blue bar shows that same portfolio with same investment amount and annual rate of return would be valued at $445,000 by age 65 if you started investing at age 40.
-The last and smallest blue bar shows that same portfolio with same investment amount and annual rate of return would be valued at $445,000 by age 65 if you started investing at age 45.
-This example doesn't include taxes, fess and commissions, which would reduce the return.
+This bar chart shows that waiting a decade to begin saving can significantly decrease the amount of money you'll have when you're ready to retire.
+The tallest bar shows that you could have a portfolio valued at $1,255,000 by age 65 if you started investing $550 per month with a 7% hypothetical annual return at age 25.
+The next tallest bar shows that you could have a portfolio valued at $610,000 by age 65 if you invested the same amount at the same return starting at age 35.
+The last bar shows that you could have a portfolio valued at $275,000 by age 65 if you invested the same amount at the same return starting at age 45.
+This example doesn't include taxes, fees and commissions, which would reduce the return.
 Figures are rounded to the nearest $5,000.
-Source: Edward Jones.

 Create a financial strategy to save and invest